SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 # Install a Solace PubSub+ Software Event Broker onto a Kubernetes cluster

-## Purpose of this repository
+The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [PubSub+ Software Event Broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premise, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+It can be installed into a variety of public and private clouds, PaaS, and on-premise environments, and brokers in multiple locations can be linked together in an [Event Mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

+## Overview

-This repository explains how to install a Solace PubSub+ Software Event Broker in various configurations onto a Kubernetes cluster.
-We recommend using the Helm tool for convenience, which will be described in the next sections.
-An [alternative method](#alternative-installation-generating-templates-for-kubernetes-kubectl-tool) using generated templates is also provided.
+This document provides a quick getting started guide to install a Solace PubSub+ Software Event Broker in various configurations onto a Kubernetes cluster.

+Detailed documentation is provided in the [Solace PubSub+ Event Broker on Kubernetes Deployment Guide].

 This guide is intended mainly for development and demo purposes.
 The recommended Solace PubSub+ Software Event Broker version is 9.0 or later.

-This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple single-node MiniKube deployment on a Linux-based machine.
+This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple MiniKube deployment on a Linux-based machine.
 To view examples of other platforms see:

 - [Deploying a Solace PubSub+ Software Event Broker HA group onto a Google Kubernetes Engine](//github.com/SolaceProducts/solace-gke-quickstart )
 - [Deploying a Solace PubSub+ Software Event Broker HA Group onto an OpenShift 3.10 or 3.11 platform](//github.com/SolaceProducts/solace-openshift-quickstart )